hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/posts/_index.md

   image: ""
 ---

-The +Tech Lab at Muhlenberg serves as a platform for studying Language Models and Human-AI Interaction (HAII).
-It is a space for independent inquiry rather than a fully formed research group, intended to foster self-motivated students interested in the nexus of AI and human experience.
-We aim to examine how humans and technology shape each other and to scrutinize the place of AI within this interplay.
+The **BRAIN - Berg Research in Artificial Intelligence and iNnovation** at Muhlenberg College stands as a dedicated lab for the study of Language Models and Human-AI Interaction (HAII).
+Positioned as a nucleus for independent research, it supports students with a keen interest in the intersection of AI and human experiences.
+The primary goal is to uncover the reciprocal influence of technology and humans and to scrutinize the role of AI within this dynamic framework.

-The focus of the +Tech Lab includes:
+### Research Focus

+Research at the BRAIN lab spans several pivotal areas within artificial intelligence:

-* NLP for text classification, sentiment analysis, and language modeling
+- **Natural Language Processing (NLP):** The lab focuses on text classification, sentiment analysis, and language modeling.
-* Understanding and refining conversational agents
-* Human-focused design and evaluation of AI systems
-* Reflection on ethical considerations and philosophical matters tied to AI and technology
+- **Conversational Agents:** Efforts are directed towards understanding and improving AI-driven conversational interfaces.
+- **Human-Centric AI Design:** A significant emphasis is placed on designing and evaluating AI systems that prioritize human interaction.
+- **Ethics and Philosophy of AI:** The lab also dedicates time to pondering the ethical implications and philosophical questions that arise with AI and technology.

+### Approach

-Our approach calls for a strong foundation in programming, especially in Python, and an interest in quantitative analysis.
-Familiarity with machine learning and AI models is beneficial.
-Students who consider undertaking their term-long senior projects under the guidance of the +Tech Lab should be self-starters, ready to delve into the intricate relationship between humans, data, and technology.
+A robust foundation in programming, especially in Python, along with a proclivity for quantitative analysis, is essential for conducting research within the BRAIN lab.
+Although knowledge of machine learning and AI models is advantageous, a deep-seated curiosity about AI and its impact on society is more critical.
+Students interested in undertaking their term-long senior projects within this framework are encouraged to independently navigate the complex interplay between humans, data, and technology.

-If you are a Muhlenberg undergraduate in Computer Science and you're drawn to the exploration of AI, technology, and their influence on human experience, the +Tech Lab offers a platform for your curiosity.
-You will independently work on insightful projects, hone your research skills, and contribute to our understanding of NLP and HAII.
-Reach out to learn more about how you can shape your project within the +Tech Lab.
+### Participation

+Undergraduates from Muhlenberg College, particularly those pursuing a degree in Computer Science and intrigued by AI and its societal implications, are provided with an avenue to explore this field at the BRAIN lab.
+Engaging in independent projects, students have the opportunity to refine their research capabilities and contribute to the broader understanding of NLP and HAII.
+Individuals keen on aligning their projects with the lab's research areas are invited to reach out for more information.

+The lab serves as a platform for those interested in addressing the challenges and opportunities presented by AI, with the aim of contributing thoughtfully to the discipline.
+Engaging with this endeavor offers a chance to delve into the evolving relationship between technology, human experience, and innovation.